Kaworu Nagisa: Characterization and themes

 Lynzee Loveridge of Anime News Network interpreted Kaworu as a negative figure, saying that "Kaworu's kindness has a nefarious side", seeing him as an Angel who deceives and uses Shinji for his own purposes.
 For Mike Crandol he "is representative of blind, total and unconditional love and acceptance, but like those things Kaoru turns out to not be real at all".
 Their colleague Zac Bertschy has a mixed opinion in his review of Rebuild 3.0.
-While not interpreting him as an antagonist or a negative figure, according to Bertschy, his presence demonstrates Shinji's great emotional fragility and the difficulty of his long path to self-acceptance.
+While not interpreting him as an antagonist or a negative figure, according to Bertschy, his presence demonstrates Shinji's emotional fragility and the difficulty of his long path to self-acceptance.
 He describes Kaworu as a loving, considerate partner who cares deeply for Shinji's happiness, refuses to leave him behind, and even takes Shinji's terrible burden as his own; he notes: "Shinji has misinterpreted Kaworu's love not as evidence that he himself is worth loving and thus his motivation can be entirely his own, but that Kaworu's love itself makes him worthwhile [...]
 But he's still just fooling himself.
 He's still making catastrophic decisions motivated by self-hatred – Kaworu's love doesn't make him a complete person."